Pixelmation/IGME-230/project2Documentation.md

 This project was an issue for me, as my original plan of using a music finder was scraped late, seeing as I couldn't seem to figure out a proper way to use it.
 I scraped it in favor of https://api.chucknorris.io/ which was simpler and easier for me to use.
-It was a bit of a time crunch at teh end but I think I managed well enough.
+It was a bit of a time crunch at the end but I think I managed well enough.
+While crude, i feel my Fact finder is a nice throwback to a simpler time.

 Going down the criteria: